e-n-f/piano-diary/README.md

 ## 2015-08-23

-Now doing vol 1 of Army Navy Hit Kit again.
+Now doing vol 1 (i.e., 2) of Army Navy Hit Kit again.
 In "Give me the simple life" finally sort of got the feel for swinging the melody into the previous measure.

 ## 2015-08-24